TIBCOSoftware/snappydata/docs/GettingStarted.md

 *	**Stream ingestion and liveness** </br>
 	Popular big data systems today resort to periodic refreshing of data sets from the source as the managed data often cannot be mutated.
     In TIBCO ComputeDB, operational systems can feed data updates through Kafka to TIBCO ComputeDB.
 The incoming data can be CDC(Change-data-capture) events (insert, updates, or deletes) and can be easily ingested into in-memory tables with ease, consistency, and exactly-once semantics.
-The Application can apply custom logic to do sophisticated transformations and getting the data ready for analytics.
+The Application can apply custom logic to do sophisticated transformations and get the data ready for analytics.
 This incremental and continuous process is far more efficient than batch refreshes. </br>

 *	**Approximate Query Processing(AQP)** </br>
 	When dealing with huge data sets, for example, IoT sensor streaming time-series data, it may not be possible to provision the data in-memory, and if left at the source (say Hadoop or S3) your analytic query processing can take too long.
 In TIBCO ComputeDB, you can create one or more stratified data samples on the full data set.
 The query engine automatically uses these samples for aggregation queries, and a nearly accurate answer returned to clients.
 This can be immensely valuable when visualizing a trend, plotting a graph or bar chart.</br>